greenmangaming/gostats/README.md

 At Green Man Gaming we have a large number of services that run and we have a requirement to monitor them all.

 To do this we rely on have stats we can cURL out.
-We have this via [Ostrich](https://github.com/twitter/ostrich) from the guys over at [Twitter](https://twitter.com/twitteross).
+We have this for Scala via [Ostrich](https://github.com/twitter/ostrich) from the guys over at [Twitter](https://twitter.com/twitteross).
 However, for Google Go we needed something similar and couldn't find something suitable.